SAP-samples/abap-platform-rap630/exercises/ex1/README.md

 ## Introduction

-In this exercise, you will search for a released RAP business object to create a bank.
+In this exercise, you will build a test class to call the released API **I_BankTP** to create a bank via EML since this API is based on a RAP BO.

+We will also show you how you can search for a released RAP business object.
 For this we will use the *Released Objects* part of the *Project Explorer* in ADT.

-We will continue to create a simple class to investigate
+Finally we will investigate

 - How ABAP cloud restricts the use of not released APIs
 - How ABAP cloud restricts the use of outdated ABAP statements that are not part of the ABAP language version *ABAP for Cloud Development*

-We will then use this class to build a test class to call the released API **I_BankTP**.

 > **Reminder:**
 > Don't forget to replace all occurences of the placeholder **`###`** with your group ID in the exercise steps below.
 > You can use the ADT function **Replace All** (**Ctrl+F**) for the purpose.